MitraSafari93/RSA-Encryption/README.md

 Encrypt and  decrypt  a string with RSA algorithm
 ***********************

 RSA is an algorithm used to encrypt and decrypt messages.
-You can know about this more in this link https://simple.wikipedia.org/wiki/RSA_algorithm.
+You can read more in this link https://simple.wikipedia.org/wiki/RSA_algorithm.

 You can initialize p & q value with two different large prime desirable numbers(in RSA.cs class).
 The public key is n & e, and the private key is d.